douglas86/ci-pp5-property/README.md

 - Warning message in console based on the fact that cloudinary is not using https
 - When on the Admin Dashboard page, I can't seem to update the user's name
 - Sometimes if an error message appears on the Login screen, and you switch to change password screen, the message is still left from the previous form
+- If you leave the web browser idling for too long, it keeps on talking about WebSocket

 ---